How is it spread?

 How is TB disease diagnosed?

 For TB in the lungs:

-- a sputum test shows whether TB germs are present in coughed up sputum
+- A sputum (or phlegm) test shows whether TB germs are present in coughed up sputum

-- if the person cannot cough up sputum, other tests may be needed.
+- If the person cannot cough up sputum (or phlegm), other tests may be needed.

 For TB outside the lungs, tests such as a needle biopsy, wound swab, surgical specimen or urine sample can help to diagnose other types of TB.

 Latent TB infection: a doctor may prescribe a course of tablets (preventive therapy), or follow up with regular chest x-rays.

 TB disease: a doctor will prescribe a combination of antibiotics for at least six months.
 A nurse will supervise treatment to provide support and education, to check for any side effects, and to ensure treatment is successfully completed.

 - People with TB should take all their TB medicines without missing doses or stopping early

 - People with TB can return to normal activities while on treatment when they are no longer infectious.

 - People with TB can be cured if they complete their treatment.